 Lesson #5: If the bride tears up when she sees the cake, I feel you have done a good job.
 And let me tell you, making a three-tiered cake requires a lot of work.
 I think I spent about 20 hours on this cake, let alone the many hours I did research, tried different cake recipes, checked many flavors, etc. Many of the guests came to me thanking me that this was the first wedding cake ever tasting fresh and fruity and was not so overly sweet.
 Of course each layer had a different flavor combo and as requested by the couple, I had used very little buttercream, but cream cheese, etc. for the filling.
 Below you can see how popular the wedding cake was, coffee time was not over yet when I snapped that picture.

 If you are interested in further details or would like to know the recipes, feel free to leave me a comment.
-I did do a whole series on the first wedding cake I made, you can check it out here:
+Update: I finally gave in and posted the recipes for the three-tiered wedding cake here.
+Also, I did do a whole series on the first wedding cake I made, you can check it out here:

 In the last part about how to sucessfully bake a wedding cake at home we will have a look at assembling, transporting and decorationg the cake.
 Just to recap, these were the previous parts: